 CORE MPO aims to update the Participation Plan at least every five years.
 An update was necessitated in 2015-2016 by the finalization of the CORE MPO reapportionment process, which had revised CORE MPO composition and expanded the planning area, as a result of the 2010 U.S. Decennial Census.
 The latest plan updates were adopted in August 2019.
 The 2019 updates incorporated the public involvement process conducted for development of the 2045 Metropolitan Transportation Plan (2045 MTP), included the quantitative Measures of Effectiveness (MOEs) of the MPO's public participation process for the past three years, added additional Title VI related goals and objectives, and made some administrative corrections and modifications.
-For a history of the CORE MPO Participation Plan development process and all updates, see Appendix C.
+The plan was subsequently updated in 2021, in accordance with the 3-year update cycle and to add discussion of how COVID-19 impacted public involvement.
+For a history of the CORE MPO Participation Plan development process and all updates, see Appendix C. This current update will incorporate the public involvement strategies used during to 2050 MTP update process.